akilesh-io/app.ruscello/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve at localhost:3000
 $ yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
+> Note: You can also test peer to peer connection locally by opening multiple tabs.

 ## ‼️ Note

 This is the frontend of the web app.
 You can get the server [here](https://github.com/akilesh-io/api.ruscello)

+## 🌳 Environment Variables

+Set `API_URL` env var to the server's url
+> Note: If you are running the server locally, set `API_URL=http://localhost:5000` and make sure the [server](https://github.com/akilesh-io/api.ruscello) is running on port 5000

+## 👣 Steps

+1. Create a room ➕
+2. Invite your friends 🕺
+3. Add video 🎬
+4. Chill 🍿

+## ✨ Features

+✅  Minimal UI 🔮
+✅  Floating video 📺
+✅  Stream youtube videos ▶️
+✅  Local media playback 📁
+✅  Sync playback 🔄
+🔳  Stream online videos 🌐
+🔳  Torrent Streaming 🧲
+🔳  Subtitles 📄
+🔳  No refreshes needed ⌛️

 # Reference: